 Job seekers often worry about how the fact that they are unemployed will be perceived by prospective employers, particularly if they have been out of work for a long period of time.

-However, you still need to be prepared to respond to questions about the length of time you have been unemployed.
+Regardless of the economy, you still need to be prepared to respond to questions about the length of time you have been unemployed.

-Even though you may really need a job, it's important to maintain a positive attitude and to provide a detailed and convincing explanation as to why the job you are interviewing for will be a good fit in terms of your skills and interests.
+Even though you may really need a job, it's important to maintain a positive attitude and to provide a detailed and convincing explanation as to why the job you are interviewing for will be a good fit for your skills and interests.

-When You Have Been Fired or Laid-Off
+When You've Been Fired

 In these cases, be prepared to reference a weakness that limited your productivity in your last job, while also discussing the strengths you have that will lead to success in a new job.

 For example, if you are transitioning from an outside sales position to a customer support job, you could mention that you struggled in the sales job because you were not very effective at cold calling, but also mention that you excelled in satisfying current customers.

+Discussing a layoff can be tricky, as well.
 A layoff due to company or industry financial problems can be addressed directly in your cover letter.
-In this case, it can be helpful to reference any personal success in the job and briefly mention that financial difficulties that caused your former employer to downsize.
+In this case, it can be helpful to reference any personal success in the job and briefly mention that financial difficulties caused your former employer to downsize.

 You could also mention how you are looking forward to taking on a new role and, even though the layoff was difficult, it gave you an opportunity to seek a more challenging position.

-When You Are Voluntarily Unemployed
+When You're Voluntarily Unemployed

 Individuals who are voluntarily unemployed for an extended period of time will have the easiest task in countering any negative perceptions.
 Job seekers may have left the workforce to care for an ill parent, relocate, have a baby, travel, recover from an illness, or go back to school before changing careers.
-In these cases, mentioning your break from work up front may be the best approach.
+In these cases, mentioning your break from work upfront may be the best approach.